danielb42/whiteflag/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ![Whiteflag Gopher](whiteflag.png)

-A minimal but sane flag-package for people who just need some CLI flags in Golang projects, not command/argument/option-parsing frameworks for space ships.
-If you, too, waved a white flag on those, whiteflag is here to assist.
+A sane flag-package for people who just need some CLI flags in Golang projects, not command/argument/option-parsing frameworks for space ships.
+If you, too, waved a white flag on those, `whiteflag` is here to assist.

 ## What it does
-- provides a `Check` and a `Get` method for Boolean, Integer and String type flags
-These can be utilized directly without further setup of each flag.
+- provides a method `FlagPresent` to check for specified flags, and methods `Get(Bool|Int|String)` to access their values (These methods can be utilized directly without further setup of each flag.)
 - allows you to distinguish between absent and zero-valued flags
 - `-h/--help` prints basic generated Usage/Help text (see [example](#with-long-flags))
+- Default values for flags can be specified
+- Required flags can be achieved implicitly (see example)

 ## Examples
 Please have a look at the comprehensive [example source file](example/example.go).